Angeltheesoto/JavaScript_game/README.md

 Thought before starting the project -

-I would like to make a role-playing game where the player will read parts of the story and make decisions along the way like Dungeons & Dragons or the stanly parable.
+I would like to make a role-playing game where the player will read parts of the story and make decisions along the way like Dungeons & Dragons or the stanly parable. or
+An adventure game wher ethe player is lost in the woods and has to make the right decisions to escape the scary vastness of the woods.

 Some things I would like to have in my game -